 Today, I see the good in my family and in turn, they are more open with me and I’m thankful they want to connect with me.
 They can feel the change.
 I hear that many ex-fundamentalists struggle to reconnect with family they had distanced themselves from and family members that they considered “worldly”.

 I enjoyed listening to my oldest son talk about his date with a girl, or my daughter laughing about what her daughter did that day after preschool or my youngest son fussing about not being able to pick up his Homecoming date because he lost his wallet.

 I was enjoying hearing about their lives and seeing the lessons they were learning and the changes in their understanding about life.

 So this is what real life is like–outside of the fundamentalist bubble.

-Not having to prove to everyone my Christian perfection to everyone.
+Not having to prove to everyone my Christian perfection.